-Welcome to the first of my detailed write-ups of the 2019 London Coffee Festival, which took place two weeks ago at the Old Truman Brewery.
+Welcome to the first of three detailed write-ups of the 2019 London Coffee Festival, which took place two weeks ago at the Old Truman Brewery.
 The focus of today’s write-up is the coffee itself, which I normally leave until last.
-However, since I’m travelling at the moment, I’m writing this one first, leaving the more detailed write-ups until later.
-These will include topics such as equipment and coffee experiences.
+However, since I’m travelling at the moment, I’m writing this one first, leaving the more detailed write-ups until later, which cover coffee equipment and my coffee experiences.
 For details about the festival itself, try my Festival Round-up, which I published last week.

 This was my seventh London Coffee Festival and while I was more focused on the coffee in previous years, recently my interest has moved to other areas.
 This is partly because there’s only so much coffee I can drink in a few days and partly because my coffee knowledge has expanded over the years.
 Whereas I would, in years past, want to try as much coffee as possible, these days I’m more interested in chatting with the roasters!